 1. Use of barrier methods of contraception.

-2. Compliance with hygiene of the intimate area and oral cavity.
+2. Maintaining hygiene of the intimate area and oral cavity.

-3. The use of eubiotic drugs against the background of antibiotic therapy.
+3. The use of eubiotic drugs during antibiotic therapy.

-4. Refusal to use aggressive cosmetics that violate the balance of microflora.
+4. Refusal to use aggressive cosmetics that disrupt the balance of microflora.

 5. Timely treatment of diseases that can cause thrush.

-• observe intimate hygiene (wash yourself at least 2 times a day);
+• maintain intimate hygiene (be sure to wash yourself at least 2 times a day);

-• when taking antibiotics, strictly follow the doctor's recommendations, and after taking it, take probiotics that normalize the intestinal microflora;
+• when taking antibiotics, strictly follow your doctor’s recommendations, and after taking them, take probiotics that normalize the intestinal microflora;

-• wear loose underwear made from natural fabrics, also avoid tight clothes;
+• wear loose underwear made from natural fabrics, and also avoid tight clothes;

-• do not use colored flavored hygienic antibacterial gels and soaps for intimate hygiene, colored flavored toilet paper;
+• do not use colored scented hygienic antibacterial gels and soaps for intimate hygiene, colored scented toilet paper;

-• do not stay in a wet swimsuit for a long time (if it is very hot, quickly dry in the sun, otherwise change the wet swimsuit to a spare, dry one);
+• do not stay in a wet swimsuit for a long time (if it is very hot, dry quickly in the sun, otherwise change the wet swimsuit for a spare, dry one);

-• Eat fewer rolls and sweets, preferring fruits, vegetables, and foods containing Omega 3 and Vitamin C.
+• eat less buns and sweets, giving preference to fruits, vegetables, and foods containing Omega 3 and vitamin C.

 • avoid casual sex;

-• do not douching unnecessarily, so as not to wash out the beneficial microflora.
+• do not douche unnecessarily, so as not to wash away the beneficial microflora.

 Psychosomatics

-From the point of view of psychosomatics, thrush can develop due to psychological factors that a woman faces.
-Regular stress and not perceiving life in such a perspective as it is leads to the fact that a person develops his own emotional assessment of everything that happens.
-As a result, blocks are formed in the woman's body, which then take on the outlines of the disease.
+From a psychosomatic point of view, thrush can develop due to psychological factors that a woman faces.
+Regular stress and failure to perceive life from the perspective it is leads to the fact that a person develops his own emotional assessment of everything that happens.
+As a result, blocks are formed in the woman’s body, which then take on the shape of a disease.

-Now there are many experts who are conducting research on the psychosomatic causes of thrush, among them: Louise Hay, Liz Burbo.
-In this regard, along with drug treatment for re-development or latent form, a woman visits a psychotherapist who helps her overcome psychological barriers.
+There are now many specialists who conduct research into the psychosomatic causes of the development of thrush, among them: Louise Hay, Liz Burbo.
+In this regard, along with drug treatment for repeated development or a latent form, a woman visits a psychotherapist who helps her overcome psychological barriers.

 Diagnostics

-When establishing the diagnosis, the gynecologist conducts a visual examination of the patient, and also prescribes additional microbiological studies and analyzes.
-Moreover, not only the woman herself, but also her husband must go through them in order to identify whether this form of pathology is dangerous or not.
+When making a diagnosis, the gynecologist conducts a visual examination of the patient and also prescribes additional microbiological studies and tests.
+Moreover, not only the woman herself, but also her husband must undergo them in order to determine whether this form of pathology is dangerous or not.

-Initially, a smear of the vaginal mucosa and a scraping of the cervix, a smear from the gums, teeth or auricles are taken, which makes it possible to examine the mycelium of the fungi under a microscope, to reveal the level of ureplasma.
+Initially, a smear of the vaginal mucosa and a scraping of the cervix, a smear from the gums, teeth or ears is taken, which makes it possible to examine the fungal mycelium under a microscope and identify the level of ureplasma.

-To identify the pathogen, bacterial inoculation is carried out, the number of bacteria is also determined, since their insignificant content is considered the norm.
-An additional test can be used to identify their response to antifungal drugs.
+To identify the pathogen, bacterial culture is carried out, and the number of bacteria is also determined, since their insignificant content is considered normal.
+An additional test can reveal their response to antifungal drugs.

-Thrush can mask other infections of the body and therefore the doctor additionally prescribes a differential diagnostic method, which will make it possible to confirm or deny the presence of concomitant pathologies such as herpes, ureaplasmosis, gonorrhea, trichomoniasis.
+Thrush can mask other infections of the body, and therefore the doctor additionally prescribes a differential diagnostic method, which will make it possible to confirm or refute the presence of concomitant pathologies, such as herpes, ureaplasmosis, gonorrhea, trichomoniasis.

-Also, the doctor prescribes additional blood, urine and feces tests.
-Laboratory diagnostics allows you to determine the sugar level and identify the source of the inflammatory process.
+The doctor also prescribes additional blood, urine and stool tests.
+Laboratory diagnostics allows you to determine sugar levels and identify the source of the inflammatory process.

 2. urethral smear;